PBI-ORG/CI_CD_PowerBI/AzureDevOps.md

 🔀 Branching Flow:

-Dev → Test → Prod
+Dev → Test → Main

 - New features are developed in Dev.
 - Approved changes are moved to Test for QA.